 - The lawyer will take care of all the legal paperwork for you, which means you don’t have to do any of it yourself.

-- A probate lawyer will handle everything from filing the required documents and forms, to notifying creditors and heirs, as well as collecting assets, paying bills and taxes, and finally distributing property to heirs according to the will or state laws.
+- A probate lawyer will handle everything from filing the required documents and forms to notifying creditors and heirs, collecting assets, paying bills and taxes, and, finally, distributing property to heirs in accordance with the will or state law.

 - An attorney will review your family’s wills so that they make sense in Louisiana law — and if they don’t make sense in Louisiana law, a probate lawyer can help update them to make sure everything is up-to-date.